Masterpiece Cakeshop v. Colorado Civil Rights Commission: Majority opinion

 The Court issued its ruling on June 4, 2018, reversing the decision of the Colorado Civil Rights Commission.
 Justice Anthony Kennedy authored the majority opinion, joined by Chief Justice John Roberts, and Justices Samuel Alito, Stephen Breyer, Elena Kagan and Neil Gorsuch.
 The opinion stated that although a baker, in his capacity as the owner of a business serving the public, "might have his right to the free exercise of his religion limited by generally applicable laws", nevertheless, a State decision "in which religious hostility on the part of the State itself" is a factor violates the "State's obligation of religious neutrality" under the Free Exercise Clause of the First Amendment to the Constitution.
 Kennedy's opinion stated that the Commission's review of Phillips's case exhibited hostility towards his religious views.
 The Commission compared Phillips's religious beliefs to defense of slavery or the Holocaust.
 Kennedy found such comparisons "inappropriate for a Commission charged with the solemn responsibility of fair and neutral enforcement of Colorado's anti-discrimination law".
 Kennedy's opinion also cited the three exemptions the Commission previously granted for the non-discrimination law arising from the William Jack complaints.
 The opinion also noted differences in handling previous exemptions as indicative of Commission hostility towards religious belief, rather than maintaining neutrality.
 Kennedy's opinion noted that he may have been inclined to rule in favor of the Commission if it had remained religiously neutral in its evaluation.

 Concurring opinions

 Justice Kagan wrote a concurring opinion, joined by Breyer, emphasizing the narrow grounds of the ruling.
 Justice Gorsuch also wrote a concurring opinion, joined by Alito.
 Both Kagan's and Gorsuch's concurrences considered how the Commission handled Masterpiece differently from prior exemption requests.
 Both agreed that the Commission exhibited hostility towards Phillips's religious beliefs and concurred with the reversal.
 Kagan posited the Commission could have ruled differently in the two situations if they had stayed religiously neutral.
 Gorsuch indicated the Commission should maintain consistency among similar cases.

 Justice Clarence Thomas wrote another opinion, concurring in part and concurring in the judgment, joined by Gorsuch.
-Thomas asserted that the majority opinion did not consider the free speech, free exercise or the anti-discrimination implications of the case, despite significant attention during oral arguments.
+Thomas asserted that the majority opinion did not consider the free speech or the anti-discrimination implications of the case, despite significant attention during oral arguments.
 Thomas expressed support for Masterpiece, both on grounds of free speech and free exercise.